Hear timely video updates from CIO, Rick Lacaille, on market moves, policy changes and more.

 This week, Rick discusses the carbon transition and the race to get to a net zero environment.

 Rick discusses long-term inflation uncertainty and how investors could be thinking about it.

 Rick discusses the role of investors in decarbonizing the economy.

 Rick discusses recent retail trader activity, market volatility and the importance in looking at long-term performance.

 Rick shares insight on how the pandemic has been impacting bank results.

-Rick discusses Russia from an emerging markets and investment perspective.
+Rick discusses Russia from an emerging markets and

 Rick discusses financial globalization and the future of the US dollar.